 Why should I work shadow?

-Work Shadowing provides a unique insight into work environments and enables you to:
+Work Shadowing provides a unique insight and enables you to:

 - Gain a better understanding of the job market

 - Develop an understanding of a typical day in a professional work environment